blanza/paperPHM/README.md

 # Paper accepted for publication - Population Health Metrics
-Data and codes for the paper "Estimation and probabilistic projection of age- and sex-specific mortality rates across Brazilian municipalities between 2010 and 2030"
+Replication material for the paper "Estimation and probabilistic projection of age- and sex-specific mortality rates across Brazilian municipalities between 2010 and 2030"
+The material includes:

 # Abstract